vrona/FHE.Chess/docs/Project_Flow.md

     *   **Model's accuracies**<br>

-    Here, the graph curves show **accuracies of clear vs fhe (simulation with quantizatio) inferences on the same 81000+ moves testset**.
+    Here, the graph curves show **accuracies of clear vs fhe (simulation) inferences on the same 81000+ moves testset**.
     - Source models: the Greens.<br>
-        Model under Fhe simulated context is about 2% less accurate (45% vs 46% under clear) and this is because of quantization (see above),
+        Model under fhe simulated context is about 2% less accurate (45% vs 46% under clear) and this is because of quantization (see above),

     - Target models: the Blues.<br>
         The gap is increased up to 5% (52.6% fhe simulated vs 55% clear).<br>